splunk/public-o11y-docs/apm/key-concepts.rst

 .. _trace-search-concept:

-Trace Search
+Trace Analyzer
 ---------------

-In Trace Search, use Splunk APM's full-fidelity tracing by searching through all of your traces to find the precise source of a particular issue.
+In Trace Analyzer, use Splunk APM's full-fidelity tracing by searching through all of your traces to find the precise source of a particular issue.

 To learn more, see :ref:`apm-use-case-trace-analyzer` for a dedicated use case leveraging trace search.